yigo3000/auto_bus/README.md

-# auto-AXI
+# auto_bus
-This tool help engineers to generate AXI bus (in Verilog) automatically.
+This tool help engineers to generate bus (AXI/Avlon/Wishbone in Verilog) automatically.
 Now, it can do these things:
 1. Generate AXI bus for a module(Verilog).
 2. Generate top level logic, connect several modules(AXI) together.